Our Professional Associates

 She is currently President of Janet Bailey Associates, providing marketing, strategic, organizational, development, and communications consulting services to organizations in the arts and nonprofit sectors.
 Recent and current clients include organizations of all sizes that are engaged in classical music, opera, theater, dance, and visual arts, along with several collaborative arts consortiums, arts funders, arts service organizations, educational institutions, and other nonprofit organizations.
 Prior to starting the practice in 1997, Janet served for five years as General Manager and Director of Marketing for the Handel & Haydn Society.

 Janet has been extensively involved in the leadership of professional associations and volunteer activities throughout her career, and has served in the past as President of the Boston Arts Marketing Alliance, the Boston Ballet Volunteer Association, and the Boston chapter of Women in Cable.
-She is currently a member of the Board of Directors of the Community Music Center of Boston, the Board of Directors of StageSource, and the Boston Steering Committee of the National Arts Marketing Project.
+She is currently a member of the Boards of Directors of the Community Music Center of Boston and StageSource.
 She holds B.A. and M.B.A. degrees from Boston University.
 She is currently on the faculty of BU's graduate program in Arts Administration, where she was the recipient of the 2007 Deveau Faculty Award for Excellence in Teaching.

 Nina J. Berger